Leonets/IA-Context/README.md

 Scope of the project is to simply help users to be aware of some of the most useful events:

+- which is the current apy of a token available for supply/borrow
 - how much will the supply or borrow rate change given the new amount a user want to supply or borrow and given the current state of the pool.
 - how the risk of being liquidated changes if the value of a collateral changes